MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Introduction

 \section{Introduction}

+{\em Let $\G=G(n,d/n)$ denote the random graph on the vertex set $V(\G)=\{1,\ldots,n\}$ where each edge appears independently with probability $d/n$, for a sufficiently large fixed number $d>0$.

+We say that an event occurs {\em with high probability (w.h.p.)} if the probability of the event to occur tends to 1 as $n\to \infty$. } \\

-Sampling from the {\em Gibbs distribution} is well studied problem in computer science as well as in statistical physics.
-Examples include sampling from the uniform (or a weighted) distribution over combinatorial structures like $k$-colourings, independent sets, matchings of a graph $G$.
-In this work we focus on colourings and independent sets when the underlying graph is an instance of Erd\H{o}s-R\'enyi random graph $G(n,p)$, where $p=d/n$ and $d$ is `large' but remains bounded as $n\to \infty$.
-We say that an event occurs {\em with high probability (w.h.p.)} if the probability of the event to occur tends to 1 as $n\to \infty$.
+Sampling from {\em Gibbs distributions} is a central problem in computer science as well as in statistical physics.
+In this work we focus on colourings and independent sets when the underlying graph is an instance of Erd\H{o}s-R\'enyi random graph $\G=G(n,d/n)$, where $d$ is a `sufficiently large' number but remains bounded as $n\to \infty$.

+Given the graph instance $\G$, the focus is on two different kinds of Gibbs distribution.
+The first one is the {\em colouring model}, i.e. the uniform distribution over the $k$-colourings of $\G$.
+The second one is the {\em hard-core model} with {\em fugacity} $\lambda$, i.e. the independent set $\sigma$ is selected with probability proportional to $\lambda^{|\sigma|}$.
+The parameters of interest are the number of colours $k$ and the fugacity $\lambda$.

-For this kind of problems, the most powerful algorithms and somehow the most natural ones are based on the Markov Chain Monte Carlo (MCMC) method.
-The setup is an ergodic, time-reversible Markov chain over the $k$-colourings (or independent sets) of the underlying graph.
-The updates guarantee that the equilibrium distribution of the chain is the desired one.
-Here we use standard {\em Glauber block updates} (in the course of this paper we refer to the chains as {\em Glauber dynamics}).
-The main technical challenge is to establish that the underlying Markov chain has {\em rapid mixing}, i.e. it converges sufficiently fast to the equilibrium distribution (see \cite{FrVigSurvey,jerrumA,jerrumB}).
+The most powerful and, somehow, the most natural algorithms for sampling are based on the Markov Chain Monte Carlo (MCMC) method.
+Consider some graph $G$ and some target distribution $\mu$, e.g., the $k$-colouring model.
+The algorithm simulates a Markov chain whose configuration space is the set of $k$-colourings of $G$, while the equilibrium distribution of the chain is the Gibbs distribution.
+Starting from some initial configuration, the algorithms simulates the Markov chain for a certain number of transitions.
+Then, it outputs the configuration of the chain.
+The objective is that the algorithm simulates the chain for sufficiently many steps that the distribution of the output configuration is close to the equilibrium distribution of the chain.

+A natural measure of efficiency for a MCMC algorithm is the speed that the underlying Markov chain converges to the equilibrium.
+That is, the faster the chain mixes the faster the algorithm achieves the approximation guarantees we require for the output.
+The main technical challenge is to establish that the corresponding Markov chain exhibits {\em rapid mixing} (see \cite{FrVigSurvey,jerrumA,jerrumB}) in the range of parameters of interest.

-Given the input graph $G(n,d/n)$, the focus is on two distributions.
-The first one is the {\em colouring model}, i.e. the uniform distribution over the $k$-colourings of the input graph.
-The second one is the {\em hard-core model} with {\em fugacity} $\lambda$, i.e. each independent set $\sigma$ is assigned probability measure proportional to $\lambda^{|\sigma|}$.
-The parameters of interest are the number of colours $k$ and the fugacity $\lambda$, respectively.
-The aim is to show {\em rapid mixing} for $k$ as small as possible and $\lambda$ as large as possible for the corresponding models.
+The Markov chains we consider here is discrete time {\em Glauber dynamics}.
+At each time step the chain updates a small block of vertices, i.e. we have block dynamics.
+The aim is to show rapid mixing for $k$ as small as possible and $\lambda$ as large as possible for the corresponding models.